iShares Lehman 1-3 Year Treasury Bond

 Weekly Technical Indicators: [See SHY weekly technical indicators chart]

-The weekly MACD line is above its signal line since May 18, 2018.
+The weekly MACD line is above its signal line since October 19, 2018.
 This is an indication that the medium-term trend is up.
+The distance between MACD and the signal line is relatively high, but getting smaller.
+It indicates that the current medium-term uptrend is still strong, and momentum is beginning to wane.
 Use the following link to access a MACD help.

 Short-term trend: [See SHY short-term trend chart]